Classes & workshops

 Loom Weaving Classes

 Our four day weaving workshop, Introduction to Weaving is suitable for beginners and refreshers, is repeated regularly throughout the year.
-Over the course of two consecutive weekends you will learn how to get a loom ready to weave, experiment with a variety of yarns and weave structures, learn how to read weave notation and how to finish your cloth once it’s woven.
+Over the course of two consecutive days on two consecutive weeks you will learn how to get a loom ready to weave, experiment with a variety of yarns and weave structures, learn how to read weave notation and how to finish your cloth once it’s woven.
 You will take home your woven samples and a substantial handout!

 Alternatively our one day Learn, Make & Take workshop introduces the simpler rigid heddle loom.
 In this class you not only learn how to set it up, but you’ll even be able to take home a finished scarf to show off your new skills.